khakhalin/notes/00_queue_to_do.md

 * aggregated mape and bias - what are they, and why they in particular?
 * Hyperopt library
 * pyarrow - something that is needed to configure spark to run quickly
-* Polars - what is it?
+* Polars - what is it and how it works?
+Seems to be on the rise, isn't it?
 * Data modeling, 3d-Normal-Form
 * flake8, black, isort (all three are some sort of linters?)
 * kedro - why, how, and what can it do for me?
 * Add these "laws" that "most dangerous is 2nd" and "adding people doesn't help"
 * Dependabot
 * Hive
+* SAP has some strange terms that DE people know and use: vbeln, likp, fpc, cin, lips, vbak - wtf are they, and why do they even exist?
 * A statement that hive had problems with concurrency and granularity, and Hudi and Iceberg are better
 * Delta Lake and Delta Tables (Databricks format?)
 * Trino, Starburst
 * read a bit more on ideology of [[scrum]]
 * pre-commit (is it a package for Python?)
-* MlFlow - read some more to feel more comfortable
-* What does the word "artifact" mean, in the context of MlFlow and deployment?
 * helm - what is it, how it works, some basics
 * Re-read and re-document all types of decorators (`@fun, @cls, @cls(params)`, and decorating both functions and classes)
 * Read about the Prophet model (what's inside, how does it typically perform?)